JACKSON-THE-IT-GUY/shadewalker.github.io/README.md

 ## Description

-This is my first GitHub project as SHADEWALKER — it prints a greeting from the shadows.
+This is my first GitHub project as SHADEWALKER — it prints  greetings, SHADE WALKER!

 ## How to Run